 - The computer switches to battery power.

 - The screen brightness automatically decreases to conserve battery charge.

-- The Power icon changes appearance.
+- The Power icon main changes appearance.

-Maintaining your computer
+7 Maintaining your computer

-It is important to perform regular maintenance to keep your computer in optimal condition.
+Performing regular maintenance keeps your computer in optimal condition.
 This chapter explains how to use tools like Disk Defragmenter and Disk Cleanup.
 It also provides instructions for updating programs and drivers, steps to clean the computer, and tips for traveling with (or shipping) the computer.